PromptECO/clariform/BUILD.md

-## Usage Alternatives
+## BUILDING CLARIFORM

-Below are alternative ways to run Clariform.
+Below are alternative ways to run Clariform based on the repo.

 ### Build from Repo